 "You are questioning my ability to discern the good from the bad?"
+He scoffed.
+"What a thought!
+Coming from the one who sees nothing but things to kill from those around him, you are telling me how to think?"
 He laughed manically.
 It wasn't really hilarious to Roman, not in the least.
 In fact it was infuriating- but the laughing, oh it would do the trick better than yelling would.

 "Apparently I do.
 Seems like you need help."
 Ivan snapped.
 He went quiet for a while after that, just watching his father.
 The old man surely was crumbling, a little piece falling from him every day.
 He then sighed.
 "But fine, if you refuse to believe me, Father, I guess you'll have to see it for yourself.
 It is kinda hurtful though, that you believe I'd lie to you.
 The one single wolf I've ever looked up to."
 Ivan huffed, before turning his back on the alpha, slowly starting to walk away from the main den.